-- 1. Domestic insurance companies16: 1.75% on all net direct insurance premiums derived from policies written in this state.
+- 1. Domestic insurance companies19: 1.75% on all net direct insurance premiums derived from policies written in this state.
 CGS Sec.
-12-202 - 2.
-Health care centers: 1.75 % on the total net direct subscriber charges received by such corporations during the preceding year.
+12-202. - 2.
+Health care centers: 1.75% on the total net direct subscriber charges received by such corporations.
 CGS Sec.
-12-202a - 3.
-Foreign insurance companies17: 1.75% on all taxable net direct premiums derived from policies written in this state.
+12-202a. - 3.
+Foreign insurance companies20: 1.75% on all taxable net direct premiums derived from policies written in this state.
 CGS Sec.
-12-210(b) - 4.
-Hospital and medical service companies18: 2% on the total net direct subscriber charges received by such corporations during the preceding year.
+12-210(b). - 4.
+Hospital and medical service companies21: 2% on the total net direct subscriber charges received by such corporations during the preceding year.
 CGS Sec.
-12-212a - 5.
-Unauthorized insurance19 companies: 4% on gross premiums derived from policies written in the state (CGS Sec.
+12-212a. - 5.
+Unauthorized insurance22 companies: 4% on gross premiums derived from policies written in the state (CGS Sec.
 38a-743(a)).
+These companies are taxed under a separate statutory section and are not eligible for any deductions or tax credits that are available under the Insurance Premiums Tax. - 6.
+Captive insurance23 companies: An amount derived from the tables below, with a minimum tax of \$7,500 annually and an aggregate maximum tax of \$200,000 annually (CGS Sec.
+38a-91nn(a)).
 These companies are taxed under a separate statutory section and are not eligible for any deductions or tax credits that are available under the Insurance Premiums Tax.